MEGA-DAgger: Imitation Learning with Multiple Imperfect Experts: Background

 where $g(x_t)$ is a gating function with value 0 if state $x_t$ is safe and value 1 if state $x_t$ is unsafe.
 HG-DAgger assumes the expert is optimal and has privileged information regarding the safety of the current state.
 Thus, the expert takes control only if unsafe behavior rolled by novice policy is observed.
 Compared with DAgger, HG-DAgger can achieve better sample efficiency and improved training stability.

 Unlike DAgger and HG-DAgger, MEGA-DAgger is presented for multiple non-optimal experts case.
-As shown in Figure~\ref{fig:framework}, the overall loop is similar to HG-DAgger with three added blocks: first, in each iteration, one expert should be chosen to be the dominant expert; then, data filter removes unsafe demonstrations, as experts are non-optimal and their behavior can also be unsafe; in addition, one needs to resolve the conflicts from multiple experts.
+As shown in Figure~\ref{fig:framework}, the overall loop is similar to HG-DAgger with three added blocks (shown in shaded color): in each iteration, first \emph{one expert is chosen} to be the dominant expert; then, \emph{data filter} removes unsafe demonstrations since experts are non-optimal and their behavior can also be unsafe; finally, one needs to \emph{resolve conflicts} from multiple experts.